projectsbyif/data-permissions-catalogue/_patterns/verifiable-proof.md

 ---

 Sharing data in a form that is hard to forge.
-It can be checked using mathematical formulas.
-For example to verify that messages are end-to-end encrypted.
+It can be checked using mathematical formulas, for example to verify that messages are end-to-end encrypted.